What is the Requirement?

 You must complete the work and submit all the paperwork before this time.
-Students enrolled in a clinic during 3L spring semester or participating in HLS TaxHelp are excused from this deadline.
+Students enrolled in an SPO, a clinic or participating in HLS TaxHelp during 3L spring semester are excused from this deadline.

 May students do more than 40 or 50 hours of pro bono work?

 As long as the placement where you are conducing pro bono work is approved and all paperwork is completed on time, additional hours will be acknowledged by HLS.
 We ask that you let our office know of any additional pro bono work so we can recognize efforts above and beyond the requirement.
 Students who complete more than 1,000 hours of pro bono work are noted in the graduation program during Commencement.
 In fact, 93% of students do more than 50 hours!